 The Golden Age

 Chris Hemsworth defied my expectations and was terrific in the lead role — handsome, charismatic, and heroic.
 Asgard and the Asgardians came off OK, the Destroyer got to blow things up, Loki was sympathetically malevolent, and Anthony Hopkins‘ Odin chewed the scenery.
-It wasn’t Shakespeare, but I couldn’t really hope for a better Thor origin movie.
+It wasn’t Shakespeare, but I really could not have hoped for a better Thor origin movie.

 That’s how old I was in 1974, the year I discovered comics, and fell in love with Thor.

-All these characters and more besides come to the screen this summer.
-This is either the apotheosis of my pop culture youth, or a rare moment of perspective on my mobius strip path through life.
+All these characters and more besides came to the screen in the summer of 2011.
+This was either the apotheosis of my pop culture youth, or a rare moment of perspective on my Möbius-strip path through life.

 Thor #227 — my first!

-My little lad Jack is eleven.
-Miles is fourteen.
-They bracket my age from the summer of ’74.
+My little lad Jack was eleven.
+Miles was fourteen.
+They bracketed my age from the summer of ’74.

-I lived in Hollywood, California, which was no more glamorous then then it is now.
-My home in a 1920s-era bungalow on Cahuenga was up a daunting hill from a newsstand just south of Hollywood Boulevard.
+In 1974 I lived in Hollywood, California, which was no more glamorous then then it is now.
+My home in a 1920s-era bungalow on Cahuenga Blvd was up a daunting hill from a newsstand just south of Hollywood Boulevard.
 World News & Books is still there, and doesn’t look much different than I remember.
-Maybe they still sell comics, but those comics will be as different from the .25 cent books I bought as a kid as is my bloated, broken-down butterfat body from the twelve-year old boy that braved that hill to buy them.
+Maybe they still sell comics, but those comics will be as different from the .25 cent books I bought as a kid as am I from the twelve-year old boy that braved that hill to buy them.

 in the 1970s, Thor was often at his best in books other than his own

-My favorite characters from my pivotal summer of ’74 are getting big movies all at once, validating in that money-makes-it-matter fashion that I had good taste as a kid.
+My favorite characters from my pivotal summer of ’74 got big movies all at once, validating in that only-money-makes-it-matter fashion that I had good taste as a kid.
 I stuck with comics, off-and-on, into my late twenties, but largely abandoned them as a fan during my brief career as a comic book writer.

 I didn’t see it coming when I took the boys to Thor, but no sooner had that Sturm and Drang faded from the screen than Jack turned to me and said, “Hey dad, do you have any Thor comics out in the garage?”